Show Me Your Best Side: Characteristics of User-Preferred Perspectives for 3D Graph Drawings: Introduction

 \section{Introduction}

 Beyond traditional graph drawing in two-dimensional space, the rise of immersive technology has enabled numerous applications and studies where graphs are arranged and viewed in three-dimensional space using devices that support stereoscopic 3D (S3D) vision~\cite{joos2025visual}.
 Virtual (VR) and augmented reality (AR) devices are increasingly employed for this purpose, due to their growing availability, quality, and affordability, across fields such as biology~\cite{kuznetsov2021the}, neuroscience~\cite{pirch2021vrnetzer}, and the social sciences~\cite{drogemuller2017vrige}.
-Although some approaches visualise graphs as matrices in 3D space~\cite{pan2024extending}, the most common method remains node-link diagrams where node positions are typically derived from layout algorithms or reflect the actual 3D positions of objects or semantic entities linked to the nodes (such as brain regions~\cite{jaeger2019challenges}).
+Although rare approaches visualise graphs as matrices in 3D space~\cite{pan2024extending}, the common method remains node-link diagrams~\cite{joos2022visual} where node positions are typically derived from layout algorithms or reflect semantic 3D positions (such as brain regions~\cite{jaeger2019challenges}).
 Under certain conditions, S3D environments have been shown to enhance graph-related tasks, such as community detection~\cite{greffard2014three} and path tracing~\cite{mcguffin2024path}.

 However, due to the three-dimensional representation and the impact of depth and occlusion, viewpoints might either facilitate or prohibit the identification of important aspects and structures, thereby supporting or hindering the analysis process.
 Therefore, 3D visualisations are often viewed from several viewpoints for interactive graph analysis, which is mostly done by the analyst in an ad-hoc fashion.
 Investigating the impact of different viewpoints and their potential relation to layout characteristics and quality measures consequently deserves increased attention.
 One pathway to derive insight on this impact is to investigate the variability of established 2D quality measures for a sample of viewpoints without considering human perception at all.
 However, these measures might not be a good fit for the quality of perceived structures in a 3D environment.
 A complementary approach is to investigate the characteristics of viewpoints chosen by humans.